Best Vacuums of 2022

 These upright, canister, stick, robotic, and handheld vacuums excel in CR's tests

-With vacuums ranging from under $50 to well over $1,500—and in configurations from a slim stick to a beefy canister—it can be difficult to figure out what’s right for your home.
+You can spend a lot on a vacuum, but you don’t need to empty your wallet to get one that cleans well.
+Still, with vacuum cleaners ranging in price from under $50 to well over $1,500—and in configurations that range from a slim stick vacuum to a beefy canister model—it can be difficult to figure out which one is right for your home.

 “For some people, it might make sense to have multiple vacuums for different situations,” says Frank Rizzi, a senior lab technician who tests vacuums at CR.
 “A robotic vacuum can help with maintaining your pristine floors, and a stick can help with quick messes alongside your bigger upright or canister.”

-The Overall Score for each model incorporates results for each of these tests as well as ratings for predicted reliability and owner satisfaction, which are based on our survey data about 104,175 upright, canister, and stick vacuums that CR members purchased between 2011 and 2021.
+The Overall Score for each model incorporates results for each of these tests, as well as ratings for predicted reliability and owner satisfaction, which are based on our survey data on about 104,175 upright, canister, and stick vacuums that CR members purchased between 2011 and 2021.

 CR’s take: Our top-performing canister vacuum, the Miele Complete C3 Marin, earns perfect marks in almost every test we throw its way.
-It’s a champ at bare floors and embedded pet hair but also excels at capturing dust particles.
+It’s a champ at bare floors and embedded pet hair and also excels at capturing dust particles.
 Powerful airflow makes its attachments especially effective.
 It’s also noticeably quieter than many models.
 It gets dinged a bit in our handling test, but that’s true of most canister vacuums, which trail behind you at the end of the suction hose.
-At more than $1,000, it may suck up a big chunk out of your bank account, too.
-Miele canisters earned top scores for both predicted reliability and owner satisfaction.
-See our full canister vacuum ratings for other high-performing options.
+At more than $1,000, it may suck up a big chunk out of your bank account, though.
+Miele canisters earned top scores for predicted reliability and owner satisfaction.
+See our full ratings for bagged canister vacuums for other high-performing options.

-CR’s take: This bagless canister is on the pricey side for vacuums, but it’s one of the best bagless canisters you can buy.
-It earns an Excellent rating on our bare floors test, proving that it can suck up 5 grams of Maine coon cat fur in no time flat.
+CR’s take: The Miele Blizzard CX1 Cat & Dog bagless canister is on the pricey side for vacuums, but it’s one of the best bagless canisters you can buy.
+It earns an Excellent rating on our bare-floors test, proving that it can suck up 5 grams of Maine coon cat fur in no time flat.
 It’s not so great when it comes to cleaning carpet; canisters are better for bare floors.
 Allergy sufferers may appreciate that this vacuum also performs well in our emissions testing, releasing little debris back into the environment after sucking it up.
-Miele canisters earned top scores for both predicted reliability and owner satisfaction.
-See our full canister vacuum ratings for other high-performing options.
+Miele canisters earned top scores for predicted reliability and owner satisfaction.
+See our full bagless canister vacuum ratings for other high-performing options.

-CR’s take: One of the latest iRobot models to hit the market, the iRobot Roomba S9+ is pricey, but it delivers.
+CR’s take: Part of the newer generation of iRobot models, the iRobot Roomba S9+ is pricey, but it delivers.
 This vacuum earns top scores down the line in our performance tests, and it’s the best of the best where edges and bare floors are concerned.
 This is also a self-emptying model that empties its dustbin into a dirt bag, no hands required.
 Like the iRobot Roomba e5 and the iRobot Roomba 960, the iRobot Roomba S9+ earns a Good rating for data privacy and a Very Good rating for data security.
 See out full robotic vacuum ratings for more choices.